kalamkitty/pands-project/README.md

 ### Fisher's Iris data set
 The Iris Data Set by Roanld Fisher, 1936 is a data set which consists of 150 records of "3 classes of 50 instances each", each class referes to a type of iris plant.
 It was first published in "The use of multiple measurements in taxonomic problems".
+The data on the two species, Setonsa and Versicolour were collected in Quebac, Canada from the same location by Dr E. Anderson.
+It was assumed that the Virginica data was collected in the same fashion before Fisher included the dataset in his journal.
+(Missouri Botanical Garden, 1936)

+The purpose of the dataset was to identify species of the Iris flower based on their attributes, however nowadays, it is used worldwide by those who pratice data science.
+It is an open source dataset with very few variables which makes data visualisation easy.
+There is a balance of data (50 measurements of each variable) and no missing data (Qureshi,2021)

 The attributes (variables) that distinguish each type of iris plant are
       1. Sepal length in cm